 In order to promote democracy we;

-- Have a School Council which KS1 members are voted onto by their class members.
+- Have a School Council which KS1 and KS2 members are voted onto by their class members.
 The School Council meet regularly and agree a School Council Code of Conduct.
 The children share ideas of how to improve the School and are also given a budget to improve playtimes with.

 - Children in School Council have to feedback ideas from the wider School Community.
-Changes they have made in recent years include the introduction of pre-ordering meal choices and seperate Year 1 and Year 2 playtimes.
+Changes they have made in recent years include the introduction of pre-ordering meal choices and separate Year 1 and Year 2 playtimes.

 - Seek the opinions of all stakeholders by sending out staff, parents and children's questionnaires.

 It is important that children are able to distinguish between right and wrong and are taught to respect the civil and criminal law.
 At Westroyd we believe it is important for children to accept responsibility for their behaviour and we give children many opportunities to reflect on their behaviour choices.
 We aim for children to develop a good understanding of how they can contribute positively to the wider community with which they live in.

 - Children are involved in reviewing the School Behaviour Rules.